 I love using old vases and filling them with whatever is convenient and holiday-related for easy holiday decorating.
 In this case, I got some fake rose petals in two colors, and alternated them in the vase, placing them on this entryway shelf, along with a few other tchotchkes and decorations.

 This heart-shaped wreath was also found at Walgreens and hangs on our front door to welcome everyone with some adorable Disney window clings.

-Here’s the close-up – I wish I would’ve thought of this and started from birth every year – what a cool scrapbook item that would make, huh?
+Here’s the close-up – I wish I would’ve thought of this and started from birth every year for every kiddo – what a cool scrapbook item that would make, huh?

 I love that this is one of the first things you focus your eyes on when you walk in my house, even if it is all the way at the back of the house.
 The wreath is also from Walgreens, the rose petals were added to an old, large vase, the heart basket and heart rocks were an old purchase from Michael’s way back when, as were the rose petals.
 The gorgeous flower arrangement sent to me from Proflowers rounds it out beautifully, don’t you think?

 This Proflowers arrangement is perfection with the adorable heart-shaped gems adorning the carnations and roses.
 (By the way, if you’re interested in purchasing for yourself or a loved one, it’s called “Premium Lots of Love” and it’s GORGEOUS in person!)

 There’s just something about fresh flowers, am I right?
 These really round out the decorations nicely, don’t you think?